 At the completion of your Senior Secondary Certificate of Education (SSCE), and if you have achieved the required ATAR Course Entry Requirements, you are eligible to study at one of the approved Universities.
 You will need to study for a minimum of four years full-time to complete your university qualification.
 On completion of your university studies, you will be eligible for registration with the Osteopathy Board of Australia and/or the Osteopathic Council of New Zealand.
 Suitably qualified candidates who have a relevant degree may apply to have their prior learning assessed and have a shortened study pathway.

 Approved courses are accredited for pre-registration osteopathic degree programs by the Australian & New Zealand Osteopathic Council.

-Osteopathy is practiced worldwide, however, regulation, education and government requirements may vary significantly - useful information on other countries can be found on the Member Organisations page of the Osteopathic International Alliance (OIA).
+Osteopathy is practiced worldwide; however, regulation, education and government requirements may vary significantly.
+Useful information on other countries is found on the Member Organisations page of the Osteopathic International Alliance (OIA).

 Osteopaths continue learning after registration.
 It is a requirement of all registered healthcare professionals to maintain and develop their skills in practice.
 Osteopathy Australia supports members in their lifelong learning through offering professional development activities and many osteopaths undertake qualifications in practice.

 RMIT's Osteopathy degree offers a number of undergraduate and postgraduate degrees at the Bundoora Campus.
 The osteopathy degree provides you with the knowledge and skills to enter the professional osteopathy master program.
 To practice as an osteopath in Australia, the Master of Osteopathy must also be completed.

 Osteopathy at RMIT offers a Bachelor enabling students to register as an Osteopath in Australia (subject to accreditation):

 Please view our university experience videos below, featuring members Luke McCarney (former student and Azharuddin Fazalbhoy (RMIT Course Leader)